 Scott is a Man-O-War Cay resident, a native Bahamian and descendant of the original settlers.
 Scott is a principal of Standard Hardware of Marsh Harbour and Man-O-War Cay.

 Hamilton, with Scott, are leading the restoration.
 Ham has considerable experience with wooden boat restoration and nautical preservation (see the two stories below).
 As a testiment to that, please see his progress reports on the Status tab.

 David litterally saved The William H Albury from a dire fate in Montego Bay, sailing her back with help from Captain Randy Zimmerman and others from Jamaica in 2014.
 He, with support from his family, has spearheaded the restoration, now passing the mantle to Scott.

 Caroline Stafford and Scott Titus

 Caroline and Scott were instrumental in transferring Traveler to Scott Weatherford.
 Caroline gratiously agreed to donate Traveler to Scott as a heritage project - Scott being the son of the builder, William H Albury, and steward of another William H Albury-built boat on Man-O-War Cay.
 Scott Titus and the U.S. Army Corps of Engineers were extraordinarily helpful and considerate in effecting the transfer.

-Eric was lead on prepping Traveler in Norfolk, VA and organized and captained her move from Norfolk to Oriental, NC.
+Capt.
+E was lead on prepping Traveler in Norfolk, VA and organized and captained her move from Norfolk to Oriental, NC.